 How to Change a Nose Piercing Stud

-12. People Will Judge You
+13. People Will Judge You

-But it’s not always bad.
 Some people will think it’s trendy or cool.
 Others will see it as a sign of civilization’s decay.
 Be ready for both.
 Accept the compliments and ignore the insults.

-13. Picking Your Nose Just Got Harder!
+14. Picking Your Nose Just Got Harder!

 I know, I know—no one *really* picks their nose, right?
 But that goes counter to what I see (and do) in my car.
 We all know that sometimes picking a nose is where it’s at.
 I’m not implying that we all sit around and do it non-stop, but there are too many boogers lying around for them all to be accidents.
 (One of my pop-pop’s favorite jokes was “Why are a gorilla’s nostrils so big?”
-“Because his fingers are so big!”
-Just saying.)
+“Because his fingers are so big!”)

-14. Zits Hurt
+15. Zits Hurt

 For those of us who are still unlucky enough to suffer from acne, get ready to suffer more.
-There’s nothing quite like getting a piercing and then immediately getting a zit right next to it.
-Besides the fact that it hurts all on its own, now you also have the pain from the piercing near the zit because the skin is swelling up.
-On top of that, you can’t really try to pop the zit because the piercing is so close that it will rub up against it or possibly cause it to pop before it’s ready.
+There’s nothing quite like getting a piercing, and then immediately getting a zit right next to it.
+Besides the fact that a pimple hurts all on its own, you now also have the pain from the piercing near the zit because the skin is swelling up.
+On top of that, you can’t really pop the zit because the piercing is so close that it will rub up against it or possibly cause it to pop before it’s ready.

 You have to be careful because you don’t want to use anything on the zit that might irritate the piercing—especially when it’s new.
 You also have to be careful when you wash it.
 All in all, the ordeal is not what I would call a fun time.